 We tried to "sleep in" once the rain slowed, but it was futile.
 We packed our wet gear and opted for the six-mile route back to our car rather than the planned ten-mile trek to the next campsite.

 The Next Morning

 To our surprise, Dobbins Grade was a rushing creek bed the entire route back, ranging from ankle to sometimes waist-deep water, swampy areas, and mud that acted like quicksand.
 As much as I'd like to complain about this, it was a fun challenge and a comfortable 65 degrees, despite the persistent chilly rain.

-We had three dicey, raging creek crossings that made us ask "what are we doing out here"? and wishing we'd turned back to the car the way we came.
-But, we made it a fun challenge, teamed up, and toughed it out, making it our most memorable hike to date.
+We had three dicey, raging creek crossings that made us ask, "what're we doing out here"?
+We wished we'd turned back to the car the way we came.
+We made it a fun challenge, teamed up, and toughed it out.
+This decision is our most memorable hike to date.

 Dolly Sods Blooming Schedule

 - Monongahela National Forest - Nature & Science

 The vibrant colors and breathtaking blooms make Dolly Sods our favorite place to explore nature.
 This wilderness has it all from towering pines, lush ferns, pink and white blossoms of azaleas and rhododendrons, and delicious huckleberries.